 This is such an interesting little film.
 Laurel & Hardy's very first talking picture, 'Unaccustomed As We Are' is a truly historic and pivotal moment in the boys' career and one can only wonder at the anxieties Mr. Laurel and Mr. Hardy must have felt leading up to the filming and ultimately the release of… Continue reading 35.
 Unaccustomed As We Are (1929)

 Angora Love, as well as being a typically funny Laurel & Hardy comedy, is also a very significant film in Stan & Ollie's canon, as it has the distinction of being the very last silent film they ever made together (with the exception of 'The Tree in a Test Tube' (1943), but that doesn't really… Continue reading Tipping the hat to Laurel and Hardy’s Silent Shorts (1921 – 1929)

 Filmed: October 5 to October 29, 1927 Released: December 31, 1927 Produced by: Hal Roach Directed by: Clyde Bruckman Photographed by: George Stevens Titles by: H.M.
 Walker Main Cast: Stan Laurel, Oliver Hardy, Noah Young, Charlie Hall, Eugene Pallette, Dorothy Coburn, Anita Garvin It’s widely acknowledged that 1927 is… Continue reading 17.
 The Battle of the Century (1927)

-Welcome to the official home of The Laurel & Hardy Blog.
+Welcome to the official home of The Laurel & Hardy Podcast.
 The place to discover all you need to know about the films of Stan Laurel and Oliver Hardy.
-Each month I publish a new blog discussing a film in the Laurel and Hardy chronology.
-You can share your thoughts, ideas and love for the… Continue reading There’s everything from soup to nuts folks; Come and get it!
+Each month I publish a new podcast episode discussing a film in the Laurel and Hardy chronology.
+You can share your thoughts, ideas and love for… Continue reading There’s everything from soup to nuts folks; Come and get it!